Smolations/polymerge/README.md

 How It Works
 ------------

-A polymer has a 1-to-1 relationship with a git branch in a laboratory repo.
-If you name a polymer as "qa", polymerge will be managing the `qa` branch in the laboratory repo.
-The user can then add/remove/re-order individual branches to/in these polymers via the polymerge interface. polymerge then deletes the `qa` branch from the laboratory repo remote, re-creates that branch off of the `master` branch, and then sequentially merges in each monomer branch specified in the polymer.
+A poly branch has a 1-to-1 relationship with a git branch in a laboratory repo.
+If you name a poly branch as "qa", polymerge will be managing the `qa` branch in the laboratory repo.
+The user can then add/remove/re-order individual mono branches to/in these poly branches via the polymerge interface. polymerge then deletes the `qa` branch from the laboratory repo remote, re-creates that branch off of the `master` branch, and then sequentially merges in each mono branch specified in the poly.
 If one of those merges presents a conflict, the merge is backed out and the user is notified. polymerge also does a sort of "blame" on the conflict so the developer knows which branch is the culprit.
-If the very first merge fails, it is likely that the offending monomer branch (which would be the first defined in the polymer) is not up-to-date with `master`, and requires merging or rebasing.
+If the very first merge fails, it is likely that the offending mono branch (which would be the first defined in the poly) is not up-to-date with `master`, and requires merging or rebasing.

 Every laboratory encompasses exactly one lab repo and one notebook repo.
 Users may have multiple laboratories to manage multiple projects.
 These labs are mutually exclusive and do not interact with one another.
 It is the user's responsibility to choose the active laboratory for which operations are completed by polymerge.
-Luckily, the active laboratory and any active polymers are persisted, so users can pick up where they left off, even after a computer restart!
+Luckily, the active laboratory and any active polys are persisted, so users can pick up where they left off, even after a computer restart!

 Requirements